These easy, no-yeast Parmesan Pumpkin Bread Rolls are filled with herbs and topped with cheese. These are the perfect soup companion!

 How in the world is it almost Thanksgiving?

-Don’t get me wrong, I absolutely adore this time of year and all the lovely holiday baking that comes along with it, but I swear – last holiday season does not seem to be a year off already.
+Don’t get me wrong, I absolutely adore this time of year and all the lovely holiday baking that comes along with it.
+But I swear – last holiday season does not seem to be a year in the past already.
 It’s insanity!
-Though, because it’s pumpkin season, I’m taking it in stride and making as many pumpkin-y things as possible before it’s back to summer fruits once more.
+Though, because it’s pumpkin season, I’m taking it in stride and making as many pumpkin things as possible before it’s back to summer fruits once more.

 This time of year, pumpkin-filled things are everywhere…but usually they’re sweet.
 Pumpkin breads, pumpkin cakes, pumpkin cinnamon rolls, all are delicious, and I love them all.
 But I also love pumpkin paired with cheese, and with spices and herbs, and with all the other delicious things that it goes so well with that I feel like too many people forget about.

 These rolls were a random experiment that went so right.
-Any kind of roll that doesn’t use yeast and still tastes amazing is a good thing in my book, and flavored with pumpkin, filled with savory herbs, and topped with cheese just makes all of that even better.
+Any kind of roll that doesn’t use yeast and still tastes amazing is a good thing in my book!!
+We flavor these easy yeast-free bread rolls with pumpkin, filled with savory herbs, and topped with cheese just makes all of that even better.

-These rolls aren’t your traditional bread rolls, they have a slightly different crust texture that isn’t as chewy as a regular roll, but these are still AMAZING.
+These rolls aren’t your traditional bread rolls.
+They have a slightly different crust texture that isn’t as chewy as a regular roll, but these are still AMAZING.
 As soon as they came out of the oven, I grabbed one to taste.
-I planned on just a taste…but in seconds, butter was out, and the roll was slathered in it and devoured before anyone could stop me.
+I planned on just a taste…but in seconds, I had the butter out and was devouring the roll before anyone could stop me.
 If you make these, I highly suggest you do the same thing.
 It’s a magical experience.

 - 2 teaspoons (10g) baking powder